 We’re alive.
 Life goes on.
 My children are healthy and happy and fulfilled.
 As am I. We all have our work to do.
 They have their schoolwork to do.
 They have college ahead of them.
 This is what their father would have wanted.
 This is how we built them to live rich and useful and beautiful lives.
 So my job was to carry that forward.
 Not in a way that says we are not grieving or shut that feeling down.
 But that says we are alive and we walk forward.

 Connect – learn – be inspired – heal – walk forward with us

-Some of our favorite resources on losing a spouse:
+Some of our favorite resources on losing a spouse or significant other: